tcalmant/ipopo/README.rst

 * Runtime-managed components with explicit lifecycle and dependency injection.
 * A service registry with dynamic binding between providers and consumers.
 * Built-in operational tooling such as the Pelix shell, Configuration Admin, Event Admin, HTTP services and remote service support.
-* A Python-first developer experience with regular modules, type hints and Protocol-based service specifications.
+* A Python-first developer experience with regular modules, type hints and `Protocol`-based service specifications.

 Documentation
 =============